Podcast: Play in new window | Download

 And so I did have to decide I need to focus on something, especially because I really determined to support myself and make a living.
 And I want to do it doing something I’m really truly interested in, in a way it’s also going to create value and serve people not just myself.

 But really you can’t really make money unless you’re serving others anyway.
 So, anyway, I made the decision back then that the books had the greatest potential to allow me to support myself and do good and do something that I’m…so I did sort of put everything.

 I continue to do things but I purposely put them in the background or part-time, and decided to focus on the books and the online exposure and all that.
 And it panned out because over 12 years ago I quit the last day job that I ever planned on working.

 And so, yeah, I decided to focus on music marketing initially, and then I widened and I included book promotions because I had success as an author.

 But I realized over the years, yeah, that I actually would like to speak to even a wider range of creative people.
-And years ago I had published a book called Unleash the Artist Within (get it on Amazon US or Amazon Canada) that also had a similar mission.
+And years ago I had published a book called Unleash the Artist Within (get it on Amazon) that also had a similar mission.
 It was kind of a sleeper title because it wasn’t very specific but I was determined to…so I came back and created the Creative Entrepreneur where, as a podcast initially, I was interviewing creative people of all types.

 So they’d be authors, there’s some musicians, painters, actors.
 If it was in a creative field loosely and they were doing well, and people were like thriving and doing well or had something to offer, I interviewed them and just picked their brains about kind of like you’re doing with me.
 How did you do that?
 What do you consider your top three characteristics that allowed you to succeed?
 It’s more about them, not them teaching a workshop, but about me just finding out what makes them tick.